rezarahem/jupiter/README.md

      Copy the public key and add it to your GitHub account by visiting [Add SSH Key](https://github.com/settings/ssh/new)

+     To ensure seamless SSH access, after adding your SSH key to your GitHub account, verify the connection and save GitHub's server fingerprint to your `~/.ssh/known_hosts` file by running the following command

+     ```bash
+     ssh -T git@github.com
+     ```

 2. #### **Install Jupiter CLI**

    ```bash